Guidance to Applicants

 Application deadline3rd week of January

-Shortlisting and Interviews by supervisorsEnd of January to mid February
+Shortlisting and Interviews by supervisorsEnd of January to 3rd week of February

 Final selection of candidatesEnd of February